ninth-mind/auth-starter-2.0/README.md

+# Portfolio

+This is my portfolio.
+Built on top of the `Auth-Starter-2.0` package.

 # Auth Starter 2.0
 Starter repo for user authentication using passport, user payment handling using Stripe, and SSR using Next.
 Component Library AntD